visinf/mr-dinosaur/README.md

 </div>

 **TL;DR:** We present MR-DINOSAUR, a fully unsupervised framework for multi-object discovery (MOD).
 Our method constructs pseudo labels by extracting video frames without camera motion and applying motion segmentation.
-Using our pseudo labels we extend the object-centric learning model DINOSAUR to unsupervised MOD.
+Using our pseudo labels, we extend the object-centric learning model DINOSAUR to unsupervised MOD.
 MR-DINOSAUR achieves strong performance on TRI-PD and KITTI, surpassing prior state-of-the-art methods despite being fully unsupervised.

 ## Abstract